leandroroser/meli_data_challenge_2021/README.md

 ## Execution

-- Download the input files from https://ml-challenge.mercadolibre.com/rules, and place them in the DATA folder
+- Download the input files from https://ml-challenge.mercadolibre.com/rules, and place them into the DATA folder

 * Install the dependencies with pip via the requirements.txt file located in the main directory